Social Anxiety in Adolescence: Social Phobia & Mental Health

 Medically reviewed by April Justice, LICSW and Nikki Ciletti, M.Ed, LPC

-Social anxiety disorder, which can be defined as excessive worry about being judged or scrutinized by others that leads to extreme discomfort in or avoidance of social situations, can be difficult at any age.
-However, those who live with social anxiety in adolescence may find that the condition significantly impairs their functional ability and negatively impacts their quality of life during a critical stage.
-Left unaddressed, social anxiety often persists into adulthood, continuing to affect an individual’s well-being.
-It can be vital to support your child as they navigate this difficult phase, and online therapy can offer convenient professional support and guidance.
+Social anxiety disorder, which can be defined as excessive worry about being judged or scrutinized by others that leads to extreme discomfort in or avoidance of social situations and social interactions, triggering intense fear and hindering social performance, can be difficult at any age.
+However, those who live with social anxiety symptoms in early adolescence may find that the condition significantly impairs their functional ability and social skills, and negatively impacts their quality of life and mental health during a critical stage.
+Left unaddressed, social anxiety and social phobia often persist into adulthood as one of the most pervasive mental health disorders, continuing to affect an individual’s well-being.
+It can be vital to support your child as they navigate this difficult phase, addressing risk factors, and online therapy can offer a convenient treatment program with professional support and guidance.

 Getty/MoMo Productions